 There a wide variety of great embedded business intelligence solutions that focus on a specific use case or niche in the market.
 However, just because a specific set of capabilities works for one organization does not necessarily mean it will do so for another.
-The first step in the vendor selection process is to identify those providers whom offer products for your environment specifically.
-This ensures the best-fit and an excellent launch point for installation and deployment.
+The first step in the vendor selection process is to identify those providers who offer products for your environment specifically.
+This ensures the best fit and an excellent launch point for installation and deployment.

 It is critical for organizations to forecast how they will scale in the future.
 In today’s rapidly evolving business landscape, the volumes and velocities of data that a company collects today may be different tomorrow.
 In order to avoid having to continually integrate and embed new tools for similar capabilities, select a solution that has the ability to scale with your business.